foocheung/sqs_v2/paper.md

 The application is built using the Shiny framework [@chang2021shiny] and implements statistical process control methods adapted for multi-plate proteomics datasets.
 These include enhanced Levey–Jennings plots [@levey1950use] with color-coded quality zones aligned with clinical QC standards [@westgard1981multirule; @westgard2008basic], principal component analysis (PCA) for detection of batch effects and outliers, and coefficient of variation (CV) tracking across experimental batches.
 Users can upload SomaScan data, interactively explore QC metrics, export processed datasets in multiple formats, and generate publication-ready HTML reports without requiring advanced programming expertise.

-By providing a consistent and accessible QC framework, `sqs` enables researchers, clinicians, and bioinformaticians to rapidly assess data quality, identify systematic issues, document QC decisions, and produce reproducible outputs for collaborative and regulatory use.
+SomaScan's processing pipeline pre-computes a comprehensive set of QC metrics — including normalization scale factors, ANML fractions, plate scale factors, calibrator tail percentages, and per-sample quality flags — and writes these directly into the `.adat` file. `sqs` surfaces these pre-computed values through a consistent, accessible interface, applies configurable acceptance criteria, and places each run in historical context using user-provided reference data.
+In addition, the application independently calculates per-plate CV distributions and Levey–Jennings trend plots from the raw protein signal data, providing precision monitoring that goes beyond the static flags embedded in the file.
+By combining these capabilities into a single reproducible workflow, `sqs` enables researchers, clinicians, and bioinformaticians to rapidly assess data quality, identify systematic issues, document QC decisions, and produce reproducible outputs for collaborative and regulatory use.

 ---